 I worked as a journalist before training to be a midwife, following the birth of my children.
-As a midwife, I worked in clinical practice in hospital and the community.
+As a midwife, I worked in clinical practice in hospital and the community but my aim was always to teach and be involved in Midwifery education.
 I enjoyed working with student midwives, and was passionate about evidence-based practice and choice for women and their families.
 This led to further study, and the opportunity to lecture.

 Qualifications and memberships